irisnet/irisnet/WHITEPAPER.md

 collaborations.
 It runs without prerequisite of existing trust among service provider and service consumer which is very hard to establish.

 The IRIS network uses Tendermint protocol as a high-performance consensus engine.
-Leveraging the flexibility provided by tendermint's Application BlockChain Interface (ABCI), we define a set of service infrastructure transaction types including service provisioning, service consumption and service governance.
+Leveraging the flexibility provided by tendermint's Application BlockChain Interface ("ABCI"), we define a set of service infrastructure transaction types including service provisioning, service consumption and service governance.
 As explained earlier, most business logic is not suitable for implementation as deterministic smart contracts on